Advances and Open Problems in Federated Learning: Defending Against Attacks and Failures

 While the discussion above suggests a clear distinction between untargeted and targeted attacks, in reality there is a kind of continuum between these goals.
 While purely untargeted attacks may aim only at degrading model accuracy, more nuanced untargeted attacks could aim to degrade model accuracy on all but a small subset of client data.
 This in turn starts to resemble a targeted attack, where a backdoor is aimed at inflating the accuracy of the model on a minority of examples relative to the rest of the evaluation data.
 Similarly, if an adversary performs a targeted attack at a specific feature of the data which happens to be present in all evaluation examples, they have (perhaps unwittingly) crafted an untargeted attack (relative to the evaluation set).
 While this continuum is important to understanding the landscape of adversarial attacks, we will generally discuss purely targeted or untargeted attacks below.

 \paragraph{Capabilities} At the same time, an adversary may have a variety of different capabilities when trying to subvert the model during training.
 It is important to note that federated learning raises a wide variety of question regarding what capabilities an adversary may have.
-Clearly defining these capabilities is necessary for the community to weigh the value of proposed defenses.
-In Table \ref{table:capabilities}, we propose a few axes of capabilities that are important to consider.
-We note that this is not a full list.
-There are many other characteristics of an adversary's capabilities that can be studied.

 \restoregeometry